jinpark-pro/developInSwiftExplorations/README.md

     - To access the main view, use the `view` property.
   - If the game is in the `.start` state, do the following:
     - Reset the computer sign label to the 🤖 emoji.
-    - Hide the `Play Again` button by setting the balue of the button's `isHidden` property.
+    - Hide the `Play Again` button by setting the value of the button's `isHidden` property.
     - Enable and show all of the player sign button.
       - This will make more sense after you've implemented the game features to hide and disable these buttons in a later step.
 - There are two places where you should call this method in code right now, passing in `.start` as an argument in each call: